School of Public Service

 Murphy, who hired Scott, called her an “extraordinary teacher.”

 “She just delighted in teaching and delighted in students and delighted in student learning,” Murphy said.

 Students remember Scott for her work as a thesis advisor equally quick to praise them or set them straight.
 In her Research Methods class, they remember how

 she could help them see the bigger picture when they thought they never would.
 On study abroad trips to Ireland, they saw in Scott, who was Irish, an even deeper fun and joy.

 “The students loved her and respected her,” said Ron Fernandes, assistant director at the School of Public Service.
 “She was really good at explaining things in research courses, ethics courses.”

-Upon hearing the news, the School of and colleagues spoke of her youthfulness,
+Upon hearing the news, the School of Public Service community reacted swiftly and fondly on social media.
+Former students and colleagues spoke of her youthfulness,

 cheerfulness, intellect and energy.
 They spoke of her warmth, wit, ethics and compassion.

 They also spoke of her bluntness, toughness and no-nonsense.